QualCoder-Org/qualcoder-org.github.io/docs/index.md

 <https://alternativeto.net/software/qualcoder>

 Also, if you like QualCoder a lot, or have developed a novel use for it, please write an article about QualCoder.

+# Testing QualCoder
+It has taken many, many hours of work to create this software that is provided free to use.
+If you appreciate QualCoder please: [Buy me a coffee](https://www.buymeacoffee.com/ccbogelB)

+QualCoder is written in python 3 using Qt6 for the graphical interface.
+A minimum python version of 3.10 should be used.
+A minimum screen resolution of 1024×600 pixels is recommended.
+QualCoder has been used on Ubuntu 24.04 and other Linux distros, Windows 10, Windows 11 and MacOS.
+Testing is performed on Windows 11.